-Bokora corridor Game reserve is situated in North-eastern Uganda.
-This protected area was gazetted in 1964 and covers an area of 2056 square Kilometers of mainly dry plains spanning from the Kadam Mountain to Mount Napak on its Northern side.
+Bokora Corridor Game Reserve is situated in northeastern Uganda.
+This protected area was gazetted in 1964 and covers an area of 2056 square Kilometers of mainly dry plains spanning from Kadam Mountain to Mount Napak on its Northern side.
 Bokora corridor is one of the numerous wildlife reserves found within the borders of Uganda and is part of the assortment of wildlife reserves in the great Karamoja sub-region.
 This Wildlife reserve is a real wildlife hot spot for travelers who would wish to go for the Uganda wildlife safaris in Northern Uganda.
-However, the poor condition of roads makes it very difficult to access it especially during the rainy season.
+However, the poor condition of roads makes it very difficult to access it, especially during the rainy season.

-The remote Matheniko Wildlife reserve is situated on the savannah plains of the Karamoja sub-region.
+The remote Matheniko Wildlife Reserve is situated on the savannah plains of the Karamoja sub-region.
 The reserve is located in the Moroto district and covers an area of 1520 square kilometers.
 It is managed by the Uganda Wildlife Authority.
 Matheniko stands at an altitude of 1070m to 1830m above sea level.
-This exceptional game reserve is a section of the Karamoja Protected Areas and stretches from the spectacular Kidepo Valley National Park through the Bokora Wildlife Game Reserve to the Pian Upe game reserve.
-The North-eastern boundary of the Matheniko reserve lies in the Uganda-Kenya border.
+This exceptional game reserve is a section of the Karamoja Protected Areas and stretches from the spectacular Kidepo Valley National Park through the Bokora Wildlife Game Reserve to the Pian Upe Game Reserve.
+The North-eastern boundary of the Matheniko reserve lies on the Uganda-Kenya border.
 Visitors on a Uganda safari to Kidepo National Park can have a short Uganda tour to see the exceptional animal and bird species in Matheniko.

-Kabwoya Game reserve is a hidden gem situated on the floor of Albertine Rift Valley.
-The reserve is positioned between the rift Valley escarpment, Lake Albert, and the breathtaking blue mountains of the Democratic Republic of Congo to the west.
+Kabwoya Game Reserve is a hidden gem and one of the few Uganda Game Reserves situated on the floor of Albertine Rift Valley.
+The reserve is positioned between the Rift Valley escarpment, Lake Albert, and the breathtaking blue mountains of the Democratic Republic of Congo to the west.
 A Uganda safari Kabwoya Wildlife Game Reserve offers visitors one of the best scenic areas in western Uganda.
 Kabwoya covers an area of 87 square kilometers and is boarded to the north by a community wildlife Area called Kaiso–Tonya.
 The two areas originally constituted the Kaiso-Tonya Controlled Hunting Area, gazetted in 1963.
 This area became a wildlife Reserve in 2002 but until today, few people know about it.

-Gazetted as Uganda safari reserve in 1968, Bugungu Game reserve is a tinny wildlife reserve that shelters and protects the savannah grassland and seasonal wetland at the base of the Great Rift Valley escarpment to the western side of the enormous Murchison Falls National park Uganda.
-Bugungu is part of the enormous Murchison Falls Conservation Area that is made up of the Murchison Falls National park, Karuma Wildlife Reserve, and the Bugungu Wildlife reserve all found within North-western Uganda.
-The game reserve is situated between Bulisa and Masindi district..
+Gazetted as Uganda safari reserve in 1968, Bugungu Game Reserve is a tinny wildlife reserve that shelters and protects the savannah grassland and seasonal wetland at the base of the Great Rift Valley escarpment to the western side of the enormous Murchison Falls National Park Uganda.
+Bugungu is part of the enormous Murchison Falls Conservation Area that is made up of the Murchison Falls National Park, Karuma Wildlife Reserve, and the Bugungu Wildlife Reserve all found within North-western Uganda.
+The game reserve is situated between Bulisa and Masindi districts..

-The Katonga wildlife reserve is located in western Uganda, along the banks of River Katonga.
+The Katonga Wildlife Reserve is one of those Uganda Game Reserves located in western Uganda, along the banks of River Katonga.
 It is a savannah grassland ecosystem located within Kyenjojo and Kamwenge Districts.
 The wildlife reserve lies with an area of 207 square kilometers.
 Katonga Game Reserve was gazetted in 1964 as a game reserve to serve as a corridor for migrating wildlife from western Uganda to Tanzania and South Sudan.
-It became a Wildlife Reserve in 1996 when the former Game Department and Uganda National Parks merged to form Uganda Wildlife Authority (UWA).
+It became a Wildlife Reserve in 1996 when the former Game Department and Uganda National Parks merged to form the Uganda Wildlife Authority (UWA).
 A wildlife safari in Uganda into the Reserve is a three-hour drive from Kampala to Kyegegwa Town Council.
 At Kyegegwa, detour southwards for.